linceyjerome/jijii26/README.md

 ## 🌱 What i'm currently learning
 Javascript framework Vue.js
 ## 💬 Ask me about
-how to cook a chicken
+Ask me how to sleep 😀
 ### ⚡ Fun fact: the prononciation of my first name its Lindsay without the letter d